pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 ## CSV Helpers

-CSV is a pretty common export format for resources and just generally getting data out of Gravwell.
+CSV is a pretty common export format for resources and just generally getting data out of DatalaiQ.
 The CSV library provided by `encoding/csv` is robust and flexible but a little verbose.
-We have wrapped the CSV writer to provide a simpler interface for use within the Gravwell scripting system.
+We have wrapped the CSV writer to provide a simpler interface for use within the DatalaiQ scripting system.
 To create a simplified CSV builder, import the `encoding/csv` package and instead of invoking `NewWriter` call `NewBuilder` without any arguments.

 The CSV builder manages its own internal buffers and returns a byte array upon executing `Flush`.
 This can simplify the process of building up CSVs for exporting or saving.
 Here is an example script that uses the simplified csv Builder to create a resource comprised of two table columns: